Steps to resolve your complaint

 At lodgement, you will be required to outline the history of your complaint and explain your attempts to resolve it at a local level.
 You should detail any responses you already received and provide a copy of any supporting evidence.

-We will assess your complaint and assign it to a complaint handler in the appropriate area of RMIT for investigation.
+We will assess your complaint and assign it to an ARG Complaints Case Manager for investigation.
 We may contact you to request additional information or to explain that your complaint has been referred for an informal resolution before it can be accepted as a formal complaint.

-You will receive a formal written outcome to your complaint when the complaint handler completes their investigation.
+You will receive a formal written outcome to your complaint when the Case Manager completes their investigation.
 This will also explain how to request an internal independent review if you are not satisfied with the complaint outcome.

 If you are not satisfied with the complaint outcome or think the complaint outcome is unreasonable, and you can show you meet the grounds for a review, you can request an internal independent review of your complaint.

 To request a review of the complaint outcome, you must be able to show you meet one of the grounds for a review.
-These are that you have:
+These are that you can either:

-a) evidence of an error in the investigation and outcome; or
+a) provide evidence of an error in the investigation and decision

-b) evidence that was not previously available and which would have been a significant factor in deciding the outcome of your complaint; or
+b) provide evidence that was not previously available, and which would have been a significant factor in deciding the outcome

-Your request will be assigned to a new complaint handler in the appropriate area of RMIT to complete the review.
-The complaint handler will check you have provided evidence to show you meet the grounds for a review, and:
+Your request will be assigned to a new ARG Complaints Case Manager to complete the review.
+The Case Manager will check you have provided evidence to show you meet the grounds for a review, and:

 - if not, will write to you explaining why you have not met the grounds for review